PAT DUMMER LEGACY

 The Open Door Project

 In 2014 we set up a project to look at how to use Pat’s bequest.
 It was named “The Open Door Project” to remind everyone of our vision statement of being ‘open’ – both opening our doors for everyone to come in and also for us to be going out through the doors to meet our community.
 We consulted with the St Nicolas congregations and with a number of key people in our community such as schools, doctors’ surgeries, local councillors… and we also talked to many individuals at our Election Café on 7 May 2015.
 We found common ground, in particular the need for a focal point for the community.
-We brought everyone’s ideas together into the vision you see at the top of this page.
+We brought everyone’s ideas together and came up with the vision for the St Nicolas Centre.

 In 2015 we employed architects JBKS and worked with them to take this vision to produce a set of concept designs which were unveiled in September 2015 – click here to see the designs.